yumisims/HiC-pipeline/README.md

 -s (sample_name), eg. fAnaAna1
 -f (reference)
 -o (output directory)
--z (the name of file that indicate the procedure finishes)
+-q filter by quality score, to keep the multimapped reads, please set -q 0 -z (the name of file that indicate the procedure finishes)
 ```